-The purpose of a soft tissue graft is to create an amount of attached gum tissue to reduce further recession, cover root surface exposed by recession, treat root sensitivity or root decay and to build up gum collapse in the dental ridge.
+The purpose of a Gum graft or soft tissue graft is to create an amount of think attached gum tissue to reduce further recession, cover the root surface exposed by recession, treat root sensitivity or root decay and to build up gum collapsed in the dental ridge.

-This procedure involves taking gum tissue from your palate, or another donor source, to the exposed root or graft site.
+This procedure involves taking gum tissue from your palate, or another donor source such as a tissue bank, to the exposed root or graft site.

 Tooth extractions can involve the removal of a single tooth, tooth fragments, multiple teeth or full mouth.
 Each of these situations can present different challenges and the plan for the type of tooth replacement can influence the method and procedures used.